• Zur Hauptnavigation springen

 Anomie theory (Merton)

-Robert K. Merton’s Anomie Theory expands Émile Durkheim’s concept of anomie by linking deviant behavior to social structures that create unequal access to culturally approved goals.
-Crime is understood not as individual pathology but as a collective adaptation to blocked opportunities in a stratified society.
-Merton argues that when socially approved goals (such as economic
+Robert K. Merton’s Anomie Theory expands Émile Durkheim’s concept of anomie by linking deviant behavior to structural inequalities in access to culturally approved goals.
+First systematically developed in Social Structure and Anomie (1938/1949), the theory explains crime as a socially structured adaptation to blocked opportunities rather than individual pathology.
+Merton argues that when culturally valued

 continue …